Even though you’re not on campus, you’ll still receive the top–notch support and assistance you would expect.

 From day one of browsing our website through to graduation, we are always happy to lend a helping hand, offer an ear or talk through your options.

 If you’re thinking of apply to one of our courses, it’s our friendly Admissions Team you’ll be speaking with.
 They are available to answer any questions you have about our courses, your application, entry requirements and any other issues you may have.
 From the first time you contact us, you’ll be assigned an Adviser who will be the only person you speak to throughout the admissions process – meaning no explaining yourself repeatedly or having to resend documents.

 Find out more about our how our Admissions Team work here.

-Once you are accepted onto your course, you will be assigned a dedicated Student Adviser who will stay with you throughout the duration of your studies.
-They exist as your first point of contact and mentor, and will support you throughout your course and provide guidance.
+Once you are accepted onto your course, you will be supported by a dedicated Student Support team for the duration of your studies.
+Student Advisers will be your first point of contact and will support and guide you throughout your course.

 Find out more about our how our Student Support Team work here.

 During each module, you will be able to rely on your module tutors to provide any academic support you need.
 In particular, you will be in contact with your tutor for: